Frijol/climate-change/GLOSSARY.md

 ## UNFCCC
 1992 United Nations Framework Convention on Climate Change

+## voltage collapse
+power demand exceeds supply so much that the system goes down (any given power supply has a finite supply capability, a "point of maximum loadability") [Hiskens, 21][Hiskens]

 ## ZEV
 zero-emissions vehicles: battery-electric and hydrogen fuel cell [EIA, 22, 35][EIA]